SkeletonMan03/FZEasyMarauderFlash/README.md

 The only dependencies it does not get by itself are the required Python modules and Windows tools.
 This script is now capable of flashing Marauder onto an ESP32-WROOM!

+## Compatible boards
+* Flipper Zero WiFi Devboard
+* ESP32-S2 (The ESP chip that is on the WiFi Devboard)
+* ESP32-WROOM

 ## TODO:
 Code cleanup.
 Add more chip compatibility.